 Equipment and Appliances: Matching Hot Water Needs

 Different businesses will have their own unique hot water needs.
-Beyond hot water fixtures like taps, appliances such as a dishwasher or a washing machine will also require consideration in your choice of hot water system.
+Beyond hot water fixtures like taps, appliances such as a dishwasher or a washing machine will also need to be considered when choosing a hot water system.
 Appliances should come with an Energy Star rating along with a water usage rating.
 Better ratings mean more efficient running costs.

 You know your business better than anyone, so when considering your next hot water purchase, consider all your hot water needs and the chances of this increasing in the future.
 Our helpful team can help you choose the best hot water system for your needs if you need little guidance.